How to Make Ghee

 Notes

-• The yield: You will lose around 20% volume when clarifying and straining the butter.
+The yield: When clarifying and straining the butter, you will lose around 20% of its volume.
 I obtained 13 oz of ghee from 16 oz of butter.

 Cuisine: Asian, Indian